sybrew/the-seo-framework/readme.txt

 TODO move "Facebook" to "Open Graph", and purge fb:app_id?

-TODO move clamp_sentence to something more sensible?
-	-> Utils acts as a drop-in for what PHP is lacking in their SPL.
-	-> To be fair, clamp_sentence would be a useful addition to native PHP.

 TODO _init_locale only on admin?
 	-> There's no translatable text on the front-end left, no?
 		-> There is... the HTML header.